misode/misode.github.io/src/guides/adding-custom-structures.md

 }
 ```
 Structure sets are made up of two parts:
-* `structures`: A weighted list of configured structure features [(see next step)](#the{#[1.18.2] -configured #}-structure).
+* f`structures`: A weighted list of configured structure features [(see next step)](#the{#[1.18.2] -configured #}-structure).
-* `placement`: The structure placement
+* f`placement`: The structure placement
-  * `placement.type`: Either `random_spread` or `concentric_rings`.
-The latter is only used by strongholds in vanilla, so we'll focus on `random_spread`
+  * f`type`: Either s`random_spread` or s`concentric_rings`.
+The latter is only used by strongholds in vanilla, so we'll focus on s`random_spread`
-  * `placement.spacing`: Roughly the average distance in chunks between two structures in this set.
+  * f`spacing`: Roughly the average distance in chunks between two structures in this set.
-  * `placement.separation`: The minimum distance in chunks.
+  * f`separation`: The minimum distance in chunks.
 Needs to be smaller than spacing.
-  * `placement.salt`: A random number that is combined with the world seed.
+  * f`salt`: A random number that is combined with the world seed.
 Always use a different random number for different structures, otherwise they will end up being placed in the same spot!

-When using the `random_spread` placement type, it generates structures grid-based.
+When using the s`random_spread` placement type, it generates structures grid-based.
 Here's an illustration of the above example with `spacing = 5`, `separation = 2`.
 There will be one structure attempt in each 5x5 chunk grid, and only at `X` a structure can spawn.
 ```
 .............
 ..XXX..XXX..X